PUBLIC NOTICES

 (betsyalbertfortaghkanic@gmail.com).

-Here are three ways to donate directly to the Fridge: Venmo (@taghkanicfridge); PayPal (@TaghkanicFridge); or drop a donation in the box at Town Hall.
+Here are two ways to donate directly to the Fridge: PayPal (@TaghkanicFridge); or drop a donation in the box at Town Hall.
 Donations are NOT tax deductible.
 However, if you'd like your donation to be tax deductible, OR if you have a matching donation program through your employer and would like to double your impact, you can make a donation to the Purpose Cooperative.
 The Purpose Cooperative is a 501c3 through which we receive our Shared Plate stipend.
 You can send a check to Purpose Cooperative, 95 Main Street #546, Philmont, NY 12565 and ask that it be earmarked for the Taghkanic Fridge.

 Official Town Newsletter